#!/usr/bin/env python3

 return self._inv_matmul(right_tensor=right_tensor, left_tensor=left_tensor)

-[docs]class KroneckerProductDiagLinearOperator(DiagLinearOperator, KroneckerProductTriangularLinearOperator):
+class KroneckerProductDiagLinearOperator(DiagLinearOperator, KroneckerProductTriangularLinearOperator):

 r"""